Honeywell Page Printing System

-The Honeywell Page Printing System (PPS) announced in 1974, is notable because it was the first commercially successful high speed non-impact printer.
+The Honeywell Page Printing System (PPS) announced in 1974, is the first commercially successful high speed non-impact printer.
 It could produce output at up to 18,000 lines per minute, where the earlier Xerox 1200 (the first commercially available electro-static printer) ran at 4000 lines per minute and the contemporary IBM 3211 (which was an impact printer), ran at 2000 lines per minute.
 Most printer history has focused on the later IBM 3800 and the Xerox 9700.